eddmann/eddmann.github.io/_posts/2014/2014-03-17-using-anonymous-functions-lambdas-and-closures-in-php.md

 ## Validation Library Example

-Although these trivial examples serve well in an article context, a concrete use-case may better illustrate the power of these two concepts.
+Although these trivial examples serve well in an post context, a concrete use-case may better illustrate the power of these two concepts.
 Combined, the two provide you with the ability to allow clients to easily extend a defined implementation by supplying their own behaviour, without the overhead of using object-oriented inheritance.

 To provide a real-life use-case, I have abstracted the dynamic method implementation into a trait that can then be reused.